jakobnissen/jakobnissen.github.io/posts/goodjulia.md

 For example, it has turned out that MD has [enabled a shocking amount of code reuse in the Julia ecosystem](https://www.youtube.com/watch?v=kc9HwsxE1OY).

 Sometimes, multiple dispatch (MD) and single dispatch (SD) will behave the same, because the first argument happens to be sufficient to determine the right method.
-And sometimes, when you're aquianted with MD, you'll notice when coding in a SD language you sometimes have to twist your functions to make it fit into the SD mold.
+And sometimes, when you're aquianted with MD and are coding in a SD language, you notice you have to twist your functions to make it fit into the SD mold.
 It's never the other way around: Because MD is a natural generalization of SD, you never wish you had SD when you code in an MD language.

 ## The Julia REPL is amazing